Medical Card

 Menstruation is the monthly process when the uterus sheds its lining.
 As the uterus sheds its lining, the muscular organ contracts, sometimes resulting in painful cramps called “premenstrual syndrome” or “PMS.”
 PMS is a common condition that affects up to 90% of women in their childbearing years.
 Other than cramps, symptoms include mood swings, fatigue, irritability, anxiety, headaches, bloating, stomach pain, nausea, acne, and breast tenderness.

-Approximately 1 in 20 (5%) women get more severe symptoms called premenstrual dysphoric disorder (PMDD).
-Women who suffer from PMS have higher levels of prostaglandins, a group of lipids made at sites of tissue damage or infection that are involved in processes such as inflammation, blood flow, and the formation of blood clots.
+Approximately 1 in 20 (5%) women experience severe symptoms called PMDD.
+Women who have PMDD may have higher levels of prostaglandins, a group of lipids made at sites of tissue damage or infection that are involved in processes such as inflammation, blood flow, and the formation of blood clots.
 Higher levels of prostaglandins can cause more severe menstrual cramps, and intense contractions may constrict the blood vessels around the uterus.

 Those with higher levels of estrogen may also suffer from higher levels of menstrual pain, as higher levels of estrogen can create a thicker uterine lining.
 When this lining breaks down, more prostaglandins are released, resulting in more pain.